CiscoTestAutomation/pyats/docs/cli/pyats_develop.rst

                             external public repositories will always be used (Optional) -d, --directory DIRECTORY
                             Absolute or relative path of directory to clone repositories into.
-If not supplied, then the default directory is $VIRTUAL_ENV/pypi if using a Python virtual environment (Optional)
-      -f, --force-develop   Run 'make develop' even if packages are already in development mode (Optional)
+If not supplied, then the default directory is $VIRTUAL_ENV/pypi (Optional) -f, --force-develop   Run 'make develop' even if packages are already in development mode (Optional)
       -s, --skip-version-check